Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

   - ![Suspend](/Assets/Icons/Pause.png "[Suspend]") (Suspend)
     Click this button to suspend the action temporarily.
 This button is displayed when the action status is *In Progress*.
 When clicking this button, the action status changes to *Suspended*.
   - ![Start](/Assets/Icons/Play.png "[Start]") (Start)
     Click this button to resume the action.
-This button is displayed when the action status is *In Progress*.
+This button is displayed when the action status is *Suspended*.
 When clicking this button, the action status changes again to *In Progress*.
 The warning sign in the *Suspended Actions* column of the *Processes* view is no longer displayed.
   - [REMOVE DEFER TIME]
     Click this button to eliminate the defer time preconfigured in the action, if any.
 The action is then executed immediately.
 This button is displayed when the action status is *In Progress*.